beefcakefu/improvmx-webhook/README.md

 - `profile`: This should match the access key profile name in the `credentials` file above.
 - `bucket`: The name of the bucket to save emails to.
 - `timezone`: Email timestamp is used to create a folder hierachy for uploaded emails in S3.
 This specifies the timezone that the timestamp should be shown in.
-- `logging`: Whether to log some basic information of each POST request, like the request size and peak memory usage.
+- `logging`: Whether to log some basic information of each POST request, like the request size, peak memory usage and execution time.
 - `logfile`: If `logging` is enabled, the filename to which log entries are written.

+## Profit!
 And that's it!
-Use the alias test button in the ImprovMX interface or send the forwarding email address an email to verify everything is working correctly.
+Use the alias test button in the ImprovMX interface or send an email to the forwarding email address to verify everything is working correctly.

 ## Additional Customization
 - `/public_html/index.html` is a barebone HTML for visitors to `https://improvmx.example.com`.
 You may wish to customize it with something more informative.
 - The mailbox and message timestamp are used to create the uploaded email's folder hierachy.
-For example, if an email to 'tom', timestamped 'Sep 01 2022 14:00:00' is received, it would be uploaded to '/tom/2022/09/01/14:00:00/'.
-If you wish to customize the upload path, see `webhook.php` line 60.
+For example, if an email to `tom`, timestamped `Sep 01 2022 14:00:00` is received, it would be uploaded to `/tom/2022/09/01/14:00:00/`.
+If you wish to customize the upload path, see [webhook.php](https://github.com/beefcakefu/improvmx-webhook/blob/f5a8c076dd5b6b2b517e85d31c0a76dd1d6194ec/public_html/webhook.php#L60).

 ## Notes
 - To prevent the situation where attachments overwrite themselves if an email contains multiple attachments of the same name, a unique prefix is generated for each attachment.